panzerdp/dmitripavlutin.com/content/posts/115-useeffect-infinite-loop/index.md

 Thanks to `useEffect(() => countRef.current++)` after every re-rendering because of `value` change, the `countRef.current` gets incremented.

 Check out the [demo](https://codesandbox.io/s/infinite-loop-fixed-4sgfr?file=/src/App.js).
-Now, as soon as you type into the input field, the `countRef` reference gets updated without triggering a re-rendering &mdash; efficiently solving the infinite loop problem.
+Now, as soon as you type into the input field, the `countRef` reference is updated without triggering a re-rendering &mdash; efficiently solving the infinite loop problem.

 ## 3. Side-effect updating its dependency infinite loop